junior-stack/myCMS/docs/posts/Vue.md

 # 3. Vue Components

 ## 3.1 Option vs Composition
-Vue has 2 syntax styles(difference of the two styles: https://vuejs.org/guide/introduction.html#api-styles):
+To create vue components, Vue has 2 syntax styles(difference of the two styles: https://vuejs.org/guide/introduction.html#api-styles):
 - Option API
 - Composition API(used in this note)

+## 3.2 Components API

-## 3.2 States management
+### 3.2.1 States management
 Component maintain state variables for rendering.
 Whenever state variables are changed, Vue rerender the components.
 The state variables are usually set by events triggered by user interactions on the UI.

 Create states with `ref`: